sara-nl/clouddocs/UvA-course-20160615/partB.markdown

   * VCPU: **4**
 * When you are done, click on the green _Update_ button so that your changes are actually saved.

 That was it.
-From now on you will get a 4-core VM running using the same *Cursus Image*.
+From now on you will get a 4-core VM running using the same *Course Image*.

 #### Instantiate the four-core VM